-If you are shopping for a home in Edmonton, your credit score is one of the most important numbers you need to understand before you start looking.
+If you’re shopping for a home in Edmonton, your credit score is one of the most important numbers you need to understand before you start looking.
 It affects whether you get approved for a mortgage, what interest rate you qualify for, and ultimately how much house you can actually afford.

 Most buyers focus on the listing price and the down payment.
 But your credit score is the behind-the-scenes factor that determines everything from your monthly payment to the total cost of your home over the life of your mortgage.